-The Consumer Products Business sells consumer products including cosmetics, skin care products, hair care products, sanitary products and fabric care products.
+The Consumer Products Business sells consumer products including fabric care products, home care products, sanitary products, skin care products, hair care products, personal health products, life care products and cosmetics.
 Its customers are mainly retailers in Japan and retailers and wholesalers outside Japan.
 Revenue from such sales is recognized when control of a product is transferred to a customer, i.e., at the point in time a product is delivered and handed over at the place designated by a customer because legal title to the product, physical possession and the significant risks and rewards of ownership of the product are transferred to the customer and the customer has the right to decide the method of sale and selling price of the product.

-In the Consumer Products Business, products may be sold with a rebate conditional upon achievement of certain targets such as the quantity or amount of sales (hereinafter "Achievement Rebate") or other payments.
+In the Consumer Products Business, products may be sold with a rebate conditional upon achievement of certain targets such as the quantity or amount of sales (hereinafter

+"Achievement Rebate") or other payments.
 In such cases, the transaction price is determined in an amount deducting the estimated amount of the Achievement Rebate or other payments from the consideration promised in the contract with the customer.
 Estimates of Achievement Rebate or other payment amounts use the most likely outcome method based on historical experience and other factors, and revenue is recognized only to the extent that it is highly probable that a significant reversal will not occur.